oasysgames/oasys-docs/docs/whitepaper/07-governance/index.md

 ### 1. OAS Token Holders
 Any holders of OAS tokens can participate in decentralized governance.
 There are two ways to participate: proposal and voting.
 ### 2. Council
-The council is composed of members elected and delegated by the community.
+The Council is Oasys' decision-making body.
+It is composed of entities that are either recommended by the Foundation or self-nominated, and have obtained approval from the validators which are delegated by the community.
 It is mainly responsible for submitting council proposals and approving public and technical proposals.
-The maximum number of council members is twenty-one, and their term of service is two years.
 ### 3. Technical Committee
 The committee comprises members who developed Oasys.
 The people who excel at certain technologies are selected by the council.
 In case of emergencies, the committee is responsible for fixing bugs following the technical proposal.
 Same as the council, the committee members can be added or removed by a majority council vote.